Table of Contents

 - Taking leadership assessments

-You can start by taking our Leadership Style Quiz to get a better idea of your dominant leadership style.
+You can start by taking our Leadership Style Quiz to better understand your dominant leadership style.

 Understanding your own leadership style will help you to be more effective in leading others.
 It will also help you to adapt your style as needed based on the